Nagaumesh/Portfolio/nagaumesh_portfolio/README.md

 This portfolio showcases my expertise in frontend development, utilizing CSS, JSX, and React to create engaging user interfaces and earn valuable experience in the field.

+make sure you are in the main file(nagaumesh_portfolio) To execute, npm run dev

+For every update,
+npm run build
+and deploy the updated dist folder

 ## GET SOCIAL WITH ME

 🌟 Seeking Internship Opportunities! 🌟